Chronic pain & nociception

 Inflammation & mitochondrial respiration

 Exposure of neurones to inflammatory mediators alter mitochondrial respiration in neurones.
 Some inflammatory agents promote mitochondrial respiration which increases ATP production, but as a byproduct of this, produces mtROS which damages the mitochondria and promotes neuroinflammation and neurodegeneration.
-Increases in ATP production can sustain inflammatory responses (refer ‘figure two’).
-Other inflammatory mediators reduce mitochondrial respiration which decreases ATP production (refer ‘figure three’) (Silva et al 2022).
+Increases in ATP production can sustain inflammatory responses (refer ‘figure five’).
+Other inflammatory mediators reduce mitochondrial respiration which decreases ATP production (refer ‘figure six’) (Silva et al 2022).

 Mitochondrial mitophagy & biogenesis